cloudbase/cloudbase-init-ci/docs/images.rst

 3. Allow ping , SMB and create the CiAdmin User
    Mount the vhd and create this folder:
    ``C:\Windows\Setup\Scripts``
-   Add there the ``PostInstall.ps1`` and ``SetupComplet.cmd`` that you can find in this repo.
+   Add there the ``PostInstall.ps1`` and ``SetupComplete.cmd`` that you can find in docs/resources.

 4. Install Git

-  You need to download in a windows machine Git for Windows Portable from https://git-scm.com/download/win, install it on that machine.
+  You need to download in a Windows machine Git for Windows Portable from https://git-scm.com/download/win, install it on that machine.

   Copy ``PortableGit`` on the same vhd in ``C:\Program Files\PortableGit``.

 5. Now you can upload it using glance.